|

 Second type

 covers complete chocolate bar like a envelope.
-This envelope style of paper
+This envelope style of

 wrapper is widely spread in most countries.
-It is sometimes
+It is

-necessary to open these wrappers carefully and try not to tear them.
+necessary to open these wrappers carefully and try not to

-For some chocolates
+For some

 is often used as a wrapping material cardboard paper.
-Typical is for some
+Typical is for

-filled chocolates especially those with liquid filling like spirits, for
+filled chocolates especially those with liquid filling like spirits,

-chocolates with whole hazelnuts, for higher weights chocolates, portioned
+chocolates with whole hazelnuts, for higher weights chocolates,

 chocolates like Schogetten, for luxury chocolates or for chocolate bars

-with unusual shape.
+unusual shape.
 Also worldwide known chocolate bar Toblerone is covered

 by cardboard wrapper.